lemonekq/RivelFree/README.md

   <img src="https://github.com/lemonekq/RivelFree/blob/main/res/rounded-128.png">
 </p>

-<p align="center">I have no motivation to continute the c# one, i think batch scripts for theese thing will be easier.  <br>
+<p align="center">I have no motivation to continute the c# one, i think batch scripts for theese things will be easier.  <br>
 If your program will not be through a paywall you can use my code in src for your c# tweak tool.</p>